Carbohydrate

 General Formula

 Most carbohydrates have a general formula, Cx(H2O)y, and were considered to be hydrates of carbon (that’s where the term “carbohydrate” comes from).
 For example, the molecular formula of glucose (C6H12O6) readily fits into this general formula: C6(H2O)6.
-However, not all the compounds that fit into this formula may be classified as carbohydrates.
-For example, acetic acid (CH3COOH) fits into the general formula C2(H2O)2 but is not a carbohydrate.
-Similarly, rhamnose (C6H12O5) is a carbohydrate but does not meet this criterion.

-After observing a large number of their reactions, scientists have deduced that carbohydrates contain specific functional groups.
+After observing a large number of their reactions, scientists deduced that carbohydrates contain specific functional groups.
 Chemically, they may be defined as optically active polyhydroxy aldehydes or ketones or the compounds that produce such units on hydrolysis.

 Certain carbohydrates, which are sweet in taste, are also known as sugars.
-The common table sugar we use in our homes is called sucrose whereas the sugar present in milk is lactose.

-On the basis of their behavior on hydrolysis, carbohydrates are broadly divided into three different groups, which we shall discuss in detail below.
+The common table sugar you use at home is called sucrose, whereas the sugar present in milk is lactose.
+On the basis of their behavior on hydrolysis, carbohydrates are broadly divided into three different groups, which we’ll discuss in detail below.

 Monosaccharides